hengrumay/dsp/statistics/4-2-random_dist.md

 ```

-> > The probability mass function (PMF), which maps from each value to its probability (i.e. normalizing each value's frequency the sample size n).
+> > The probability mass function (PMF) maps each value in a sample to its probability (i.e. by normalizing each value's frequency with the sample size n).
 However, with increasing sample size, the probability associated with each value gets smaller and the effect of random noise increases.

 ```{python}